medhiblk/All-My-Projects/README.md

   [View the Acoustic Features Modeling Project Here](https://github.com/medhiblk/All-My-Projects/blob/main/Deep%20Learning/README.md))

-### GPTs
+### GPTs, GenAI Bot in the GPT store
 - **JuriBot - Your French Law Assistant**
-If you're looking for assistance with French laws, you can use **JuriBot**, an AI model trained specifically on French legal texts.
+Used by over 500 of user, imagine you're looking for assistance with French laws, you can use **JuriBot**, an AI model trained specifically on French legal texts.
 This GPT-powered assistant can help you navigate complex legal issues, answer questions, and provide relevant legal information.

   [Try JuriBot Here](https://chatgpt.com/g/g-i0qAN3WiP-juribot-france)